Abdulhamid97Mousa/mosaic/README.md

 ### Trainer Orchestrator (Daemon)

-Jumanji is built on a robust client-server split: the Qt shell is an operator console, while an out-of-process trainer daemon manages long-running jobs.
+MOSAIC is built on a robust client-server split: the Qt shell is an operator console, while an out-of-process trainer daemon manages long-running jobs.
 The diagram below recaps how the daemon components collaborate.

 ```mermaid
 graph TD